 Pro Tip: Arrive early to avoid metered parking, which begins at 9 a.m.

-3. Mondo!
+4. Mondo!
 Wine Bar

 Located in downtown Appleton, Mondo!
 Wine Bar is home to the periodic table of wine, a system developed by the owner, David Oliver, to help guests select which wine is best suited for their tastes.
 The Mondo!
 Periodic Table of Wine is a visual map to help you find a wine perfectly suited to your tastes.

-We enjoyed a snack of their 12-inch thin-crust house-made pizza.
-In addition to the traditional cheese or pepperoni pizza, they offer some specialty pizzas, including a vegetarian version with a garlic spread, artichoke hearts, and sun-dried tomatoes with a tri-blend of cheese.
+We enjoyed a snack of the housemade 12-inch thin-crust pizza.
+In addition to the traditional cheese or pepperoni pizza, Mondo! offers some specialty pizzas, including a vegetarian version with a garlic spread, artichoke hearts, and sun-dried tomatoes with a tri-blend of cheese.

 Pro Tip: Check the events page on their website for their monthly free wine tasting.

-4. Hop Yard Ale Works
+5. Hop Yard Ale Works

 We arrived on Sunday afternoon and were pleasantly surprised to find a singer accompanied by his guitar.
 The entertainment added to the casual, fun afternoon.